Simple-temp/user-react-routing/README.md

 # user-react-routing
 Technologys: react, react-router-dom, jsonplacheholder API server.
-This web site like a facebook news feed or twitter post feed.
-Here you can see many fake post.
-If you view the post then you can see the post comment and you can also a like added.
-All data will dynamic and the site is responsive.
+This website have 10 user from jsonplaceholder API server. you can also get the user details.